objectbox/objectbox-java/README.md

 🕒 **[ObjectBox TS](https://objectbox.io/time-series-database/):** time series extension for time based data

 ## How to get started
-You can find a [video guide](#You-can-also-follow-this-video-guide-for–a–quick-set-up) below
+💡*You can find a [video guide](https://github.com/Vahid1919/objectbox-java/edit/main/README.md#you-can-also-follow-this-video-guide-for-a-quick-set-up) below*
 ### Gradle setup

 For Android projects, add the ObjectBox Gradle plugin to your root `build.gradle`: